ArshKochhar/shopify-backend-2022/README.md

 Shopify Inventory -  CRUD API Listening
 ```

 Now in order to test the API locally, I have created a UI for testing, which essentially provides the same functionality as `Postman`.
-This libarary is called `Swagger UI`.
-This libary allows for ease in testing the API, and documents all the endpoints quite well.
+This library is called `Swagger UI`.
+This library allows for ease in testing the API, and documents all the endpoints quite well.

 In order to access this, paste the following URL in your browser of choice:
 ```